Trauma-Informed Care

 WHAT IS TRAUMA-INFORMED CARE (TIC)?

 TIC is a well-established framework that for supporting survivors of physical, sexual, psychological, and transgenerational trauma.
 It fosters healing through safe and collaborative relationships.
 Trauma-informed principles should be applied universally to all clinical interactions and can translate to numerous professional domains.
-According to SAMHSA, a trauma-informed practice:
+According to SAMHSA, a trauma-informed practice follows these 4 Rs:

 1. Realizes the widespread impact of trauma and understands potential paths for recovery;